uxumax/tunnel_port_manager/README.md

 5. Reload `systemd` configurations: `sudo systemctl daemon-reload`.
 6. Start the service: `sudo systemctl start tunnel_port_manager`.
 7. Enable the service to start on boot: `sudo systemctl enable tunnel_port_manager`.

+## SSH Connection Setup with Dynamic Port Opening

+To facilitate a secure and dynamic SSH connection that requires opening a port on the fly on your server with a public IP, you can integrate the Tunnel Port Manager with your SSH setup.
+This approach allows you to open ports dynamically before initiating an SSH connection to your target server behind the public IP server.

+Follow these steps to configure your SSH client to open a port dynamically before connecting:

+1. **Local Script Creation**: Create a local script, `open_port_and_ssh.sh`, that sends a command to open a port on the public IP server before establishing an SSH connection to your target server.

+    Here's an example of what the script could look like:

+    ```bash
+    #!/bin/bash

+    # The port you want to open on the public IP server
+    PORT=your_port_here

+    # Command to open the port
+    echo $PORT > /path/to/ports_to_open.fifo

+    # Wait a bit to ensure the port is open
+    sleep 2

+    # Proceed with your SSH connection command here
+    # You have time for connecting until port will be closed
+    # After port close you session won't be interrupt

+    # Example: ssh user@target-server
+    ```

+    Replace `your_port_here` with the actual port number you wish to open and `/path/to/ports_to_open.fifo` with the actual path to your FIFO file used by the Tunnel Port Manager.
+Adjust the `ssh` command at the end of the script to match your connection details.

+2. **Making the Script Executable**: Change the script's permissions to make it executable.

+    ```bash
+    chmod +x open_port_and_ssh.sh
+    ```

+3. **SSH Configuration**: You can now use this script manually whenever you need to establish an SSH connection that requires opening a port dynamically.
+If you are frequently connecting to the same server, consider adding an alias in your shell configuration file (e.g., `.bashrc` or `.zshrc`) to simplify the process.

+    ```bash
+    alias ssh_with_port_open='/path/to/open_port_and_ssh.sh'
+    ```

+This setup allows you to dynamically open ports on your public IP server immediately before initiating an SSH connection, enhancing security by ensuring that ports are not left open unnecessarily.

+## Integrating Port Opening into SSH Configuration

+For a seamless experience that automates the port opening process when initiating an SSH connection, you can incorporate the Tunnel Port Manager directly into your SSH configuration.
+This method utilizes `ProxyCommand` to execute a command that opens the necessary port right before the SSH connection is established.

+To configure this, you'll need to add a specific host entry in your `~/.ssh/config` file.
+Here's how you can set it up:

+1. **SSH Config Modification**: Edit your `~/.ssh/config` file and add a new host entry for your target server that requires dynamic port opening.
+Replace `<YourTargetServer>`, `<User>`, and `<YourPortHere>` with your actual server details and port number.

+    ```ssh
+    Host <YourTargetServer>
+        HostName <YourTargetServerIPAddress>
+        User <User>
+        ProxyCommand sh -c 'echo <YourPortHere> > /path/to/ports_to_open.fifo; sleep 2; nc %h %p'
+    ```

+    In this configuration:
+    - `HostName` should be replaced with the IP address or hostname of your target server.
+    - `<YourPortHere>` is the port you want to dynamically open.
+    - `/path/to/ports_to_open.fifo` is the path to the FIFO file used by the Tunnel Port Manager.
+    - `nc %h %p` uses `netcat` to establish the actual SSH connection after the port is opened. `%h` and `%p` are placeholders that `ssh` replaces with the host and port specified in the SSH command.

+2. **Usage**: Now, when you SSH to your target server using the alias defined in the SSH config, the specified port will be automatically opened just before the connection is established.
+This setup minimizes manual steps and streamlines the connection process.

+    Simply use the SSH command as usual:

+    ```bash
+    ssh <YourTargetServer>
+    ```

+This approach ensures that your dynamic port opening process is neatly integrated into your SSH workflow, offering a more automated and hassle-free experience.

 ## System Requirements